Fierce People (film): Critical response

 Fierce People received mostly negative reviews.
+On the review aggregator website Rotten Tomatoes, 24% of 45 critics' reviews are positive, with an average rating of 4.5/10.
+The website's consensus reads: "Fierce Peoples premise of a teenager studying rich people like animals is grating and self-satisfied, and Anton Yelchin's smug performance makes the film even harder to agree with."
 On Metacritic the film has a score of 54% based on reviews from 15 critics, indicating "mixed or average" reviews.

 Film critic James Berardinelli wrote that it was "a shame" that the film "starts out as a satire-tinged, jocular drama that undergoes a jarring shift in tone to the dark side," that the story "relies a little too much on plot contrivances," and that Dunne's "handling of the dramatic tone shifts [...] is a little unsure."
 Writing for the San Francisco Chronicle, critic Steven Winn reported that the film "plays like a movie that some teenage boy cooked up in his chemistry lab.
 There are lots of potent things floating around in it [...] but the mix just sits there without producing any notable reactions," that Dunne "has more storylines than he knows what to do with," and that the film "becomes by turns portentous, violent and finally very silly."
 Nick Schager of Slant Magazine wrote that the film "is structured around the type of analogy that makes one pine for total sensory failure," that it is marred by "the filmmakers’ clear self-satisfaction with what they believe to be a clever narrative conceit," and that "just around the corner from [its] excruciatingly contrived premise lies a giant heap of bland satire."